Joint Modeling of Biomarker Cascades Along An Unobserved Disease Progression with Differentiate Covariate Effects: An Application in Alzheimer's Disease: Methodology

 To implement this, we restrict the $\gamma_{k2}$ parameters to be between 0 and 10, and add a likelihood penalty term that penalizes extreme values that are close to the 0 and 10 boundaries.
-Specifically, we choose to minimize $-\log L + \lambda\cdot\sum_{k=1}^K n_k^{1/4}\cdot g(\gamma_{k2})$, where $g(\gamma_{k2}) = \log(\gamma_{k2}/10) + \log(1-\gamma_{k2}/10)$.
-The penalty function $g(\gamma_{k2})$ has the property that it imposes large penalties for values that are close to the boundaries (we have $\partial g(\gamma_{k2})/\partial \gamma_{k2}\to\infty$ when $\gamma_{k2}\to 0^+$ or $\gamma_{k2}\to 10^-$) and moderate penalties for values that are away from the boundaries.
-We included the scaling term $n_k^{1/4}$ to account for the different sample sizes of biomarkers, while ensuring that the effect of the penalty terms is not driven by the more frequently measured biomarkers.
-The rate of $1/4$ also ensures that the asymptotic normality of estimator is unchanged.
+We choose to minimize $-\log L + \lambda\cdot\sum_{k=1}^K n_k^{1/4}\cdot g(\gamma_{k2})$, where $g(\gamma_{k2}) = \log(\gamma_{k2}/10) + \log(1-\gamma_{k2}/10)$.
+The penalty function $g(\gamma_{k2})$ was chosen because of its desirable properties.
+First, it imposes penalties on values deviating from a sigmoid slope of 5, a reasonable pre-hoc value away from the extremes.
+Second, it imposes symmetric penalties on values that are close to the boundaries of extreme values, e.g., 0.1 and 9.9 receive the same amount of penalization.
+Third, it imposes large penalties for values that are close to the boundaries (we have $\partial g(\gamma_{k2})/\partial \gamma_{k2}\to\infty$ when $\gamma_{k2}\to 0^+$ or $\gamma_{k2}\to 10^-$) and moderate penalties for values that are away from the boundaries, avoiding the introduction of large biases due to over-penalization.
+Additionally, we included the scaling term $n_k^{1/4}$ to account for the different sample sizes of biomarkers, while ensuring that the effect of the penalty terms is not driven by the more frequently measured biomarkers.
+The rate of $1/4$ also ensures that the asymptotic normality of the estimator is unchanged.
 We choose the tuning parameter $\lambda$ through 10-fold cross-validation, and details are discussed in Sections \ref{sec:simulation} and \ref{sec:data-analysis}.